Alternative

 MistakeWhy It HurtsBetter Approach

-Migrating all channels at once A single process issue can block fulfillment across the business.
-Roll out in stages by marketplace or order type.
+Migrating all channels at once A single process issue can block fulfillment across the whole business.
+Roll out one marketplace or order type at a time, smallest first.

 Migration Checklist from Easyship

-• Pilot the new tool with one channel before expansion.
+• Pilot one low-volume channel before expanding to the rest.

-• Cut over remaining channels only after KPI targets are met.
+• Cut over remaining channels only after your cost-per-label and error-rate targets are met.

 Real Migration Scenarios from Easyship